cpostma84/Ex280-prepare-exam/ex280-labs.md

 **Task details:**
 1. Create a new project called deployment-demo
-2. Create a deployment manifest named httpd-deployment.yaml using image docker.io/httpd:2.4 with 2 replicas and rolling update strategy
+2. Create a deployment manifest named httpd-deployment.yaml using image nginxinc/nginx-unprivileged:stable with 2 replicas and rolling update strategy
 3. Apply the manifest and verify the pods are running
 4. Monitor the rollout status
-5. Update the image to docker.io/httpd:2.4-alpine
+5. Update the image to nginx-unprivileged:alpine
 6. Monitor the rollout and verify the update
 7. View the rollout history
 8. Rollback to the previous version